bcgov/silviculture-ipc/app/frontend/README.md

-# Common Service Get Token
+# An Interface for Submitting IPC Form Data

 To learn more about the **Common Services** available visit the [Common Services Showcase](https://bcgov.github.io/common-service-showcase/) page.

-GETOK is a web-based tool for development teams to manage their application's secure access to Common Services.
-Users can create and deploy Keycloak or WebADE service client application configuration instantly to gain access to common service APIs like email notifications, document management, or document generation.
+The IPC Form application is a web-based tool for businesses to attest to having completed various safety precautions required for managing the threats and effects of the recent COVID-19 epedemic so that their workers can be kept safe.

 ## Frontend

-The frontend of the application is built on the [Vue.js](https://vuejs.org/) framework as a static UI layer.
-The web application calls to the GETOK API (see [app](../app)) for authentication and application funtionality.
+The frontend and of the application is built on the [Vue.js](https://vuejs.org/) framework as a static UI layer.

-The frontend of the application allows users to fill in the appropriate info required to create a service client, and then test token aquisition.
-The backend API handles communication with the authorization systems to create the application configuration.
-The backend API also creates the password required for the service client and securely returns it to the UI (see [Password Generation](https://github.com/bcgov/nr-get-token/wiki/Password-Generation) for these details).
+The frontend of the application allows users to complete a multi-page form, review their answers before submitting the data securely in return for a confirmation ID.
+There is also a keycloak protected (IDIR users) administrative interface to review and manage form submisions and perform functions such as exporting to excel, emailing as well as see metrics via Metabase

 ### Vue Archetecture

-The frontend was built up from scratch using the official [Vue CLI](https://cli.vuejs.org/) distribution.
-See the [Vue CLI docs](https://cli.vuejs.org/) for more information.
+The frontend was built using a boilerplate 'starter app' image developed by the Common Services team.

 #### Vuetify